 Renting and Buying

 Most newcomers rent.
 Renting an apartment in Ghana as a foreigner comes with one unusual feature that surprises many first-timers: landlords commonly require one to two years’ rent upfront.
 Budget for this from the start.
-A one-bedroom apartment in a central Accra neighborhood typically runs approximately GHS 7,500 to 9,000 per month (USD $500-$600, GBP 395-475, RMB 3,600-4,350).
-A three-bedroom in a comparable location runs GHS 16,500 or more per month (USD $1,100+, GBP 870+, RMB 7,975+).
+A one-bedroom apartment in a central Accra neighborhood typically runs approximately GHS 7,500 to 9,000 per month (about USD $500-$600, GBP 395-475, RMB 3,600-4,350, based on May 2026 rates).
+A three-bedroom in a comparable location runs GHS 16,500 or more per month (about USD $1,100+, GBP 870+, RMB 7,975+).
 Kumasi and secondary cities are substantially cheaper.
-All figures are approximate – note that exchange rates fluctuate, and the Ghana cedi has historically depreciated against major currencies.
+All figures are approximate – exchange rates fluctuate, and the Ghana cedi has historically depreciated against major currencies.

 Monthly Budget Overview